-- a) Invitations to a lunch or business dinner are an accepted and acceptable form of establishing partnership relations with contractors.
-It is important that this type of invitation serve to discuss only business matters, and not to be a private meeting. - b) The value may not exceed standard costs, i.e. it is forbidden to order expensive alcohol or other unusual things.
-Any deviations must be businessjustified and require the prior consent of the line manager. - c) It is unacceptable to invite a representative of a competing company to inquire them about potential directions of development, investments, counteroffers, etc.
+- b) The value may not exceed standard costs, i.e. it is forbidden to order expensive alcohol or other unusual things.
+Any deviations must be business-justified and require the prior consent of the line manager. - c) It is unacceptable to invite a representative of a competing company to inquire them about potential directions of development, investments, counteroffers, etc.